BC Powder: History

 BC Powder was conceived at the Five Points Drug Company's BC Remedy Building in Durham, North Carolina, now owned by Measurement Incorporated.
 It was developed in 1906 by C.T.
-Council, in the Durham, NC pharmacy of Germain Bernard.
+Council, in the Durham, North Carolina, pharmacy of Germain Bernard.
 The name was created from the initials of the pair’s surnames.

-BC is sold almost exclusively in the American South, where it is acknowledged to have a cult following.
-BC's marketers enjoy this honor, and sponsor many sporting events in the South.
+BC is sold almost exclusively in the American South, where it is popular.
+BC's marketers enjoy this honor and sponsor many sporting events in the South.
 The product's distinctive, oval-shaped blue logo is a familiar sight to fans at Southern League baseball parks.
 Outside of the South, Walmart and Dollar General carry BC Powder nationwide.

-BC Powder has historically been most commonly associated with relief of headaches.
+BC Powder has historically been most commonly associated with the relief of headaches.
 Many users of the brand erroneously believe the name of the product to be "BC Headache Powder."
-Recent advertising and marketing endeavors by the company suggest that it is eager to associate itself with relief of general bodily aches and pains as well.
+Recent advertising and marketing endeavors by the company suggest that it is eager to associate itself with the relief of general body aches and pains as well.
 Goody's Powder, like BC, is also distributed by Prestige Brands.

 For many years, singer and actor Faron Young was the celebrity featured on many of the product's television and radio commercials.